ascendbruce/dotfiles/mac.md

 ### System Preferences
 * General > Appearance > Graphite
+* Accessibility > Zoom
+  * 勾選 Use keyboard shortcuts to zoom
+  * 勾選 Use scroll gesture with modifier keys to zoom. modifier 選 Ctrl
+  * More Options... > When zoomed in, the screen image moves > Continuously with pointer
 * Mission Control > Automatically rearrange spaces based on most recent use > 取消
 * Trackpad 手勢全開
 * Language